Panasonic GX85 vs Sony A850

 Studio photographers will appreciate that the Sony A850 (unlike the GX85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A850 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A850 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the A850 from Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX85 and A850 can be found, respectively, in the Panasonic GX85 Manual (free pdf) or the online Sony A850 Manual.

 So what is the bottom line?
 Is the Panasonic GX85 better than the Sony A850 or vice versa?
 The listing below highlights the relative strengths of the two models.